heiswayi/heiswayi.nrird.com/projects.md

 ## More Projects...

-### Using GitHub API and hosted using GitHub Pages
+### Based on GitHub API

-- [heiswayi.github.gists](http://heiswayi.github.io/my-gists/) — A personalized listing site I built to show all of my public GitHub Gists including some code snippets.
+- [heiswayi nrird github gists](https://heiswayi.nrird.com/gists/) — A personalized listing site I built to show all of my public GitHub gists including some code snippets.
 - [heiswayi nrird github repositories](http://heiswayi.github.io/my-repos/) — A personalized listing site I built to show all of my public GitHub repositories including some of my Open Source projects.

 ### Hosted using GitHub Pages